Patient & Visitor Handbook

 Supportive care services are responsive to the practical, emotional and spiritual needs of patients and their families through visits from the Spiritual Care Team professionals and Hospice Kawartha Lakes volunteers or services provided through the Hospital Elder Life Program.
 Your nursing care team can connect you with these services.

-Please speak with your nurse if you require assistive devices, such as those for the hearing impaired or deaf, sight challenged or blind, and if you require an interpreter.
+Please speak with your nurse if you require assistive devices, such as those for the hearing impaired or deaf, visually impaired or blind, and if you require an interpreter.
 All forms of communication (verbal and written) are available in accessible formats upon request.
 We also have mobility aids available.
-If you have a question or concern about accessibility at RMH, please speak to your nurse or unit manager, or contact the Public Relations office at 705-328-6246 or email email@example.com.
+If you have a question or concern about accessibility at RMH, please speak to your nurse or unit manager, or contact the Patient Relations office at 705-328-6126 or email firstname.lastname@example.org.

 Most patients will receive their meals by bedside tray delivery during the following times: